SaiSurya-06/Money-Manager/README.md

 # MoneyManager - Personal Finance Management System

-A comprehensive Django-based personal finance management web application with **advanced multi-bank statement parsing**, family group sharing capabilities, and intelligent transaction processing.
-Built following Django 5.x best practices.
+A clean, production-ready Django-based personal finance management web application with **advanced multi-bank statement parsing**, family group sharing capabilities, and intelligent transaction processing.

+## 🎯 **Pure Django Project**

+This project has been optimized to contain only Django-related files and production-ready code:
+- ✅ **No test files** - Clean production codebase
+- ✅ **No debug scripts** - Production-ready only
+- ✅ **Organized documentation** - All guides moved to `/docs/` folder
+- ✅ **Clean structure** - Focus on Django application logic

 ## 🚀 Latest Features - Multi-Bank Statement Parsing